opendocsg/slw-judgments-backfill/2017_SGHC_15/report.md

 72     In any event, I agree with Reid’s view that removing liabilities from the balance sheet in this

-way would be illogical as it would result in the balance sheet not balancing. [note: lxxxviii] I also note that a similar approach taken by Chee in an earlier case, _Kon Yin Tong and another v Leow Boon Cher and others_ [2011] SGHC 228 (“ _Kon Yin Tong_ ”), was described as “an avant-garde and irregular method of accounting” and rejected by Judith Prakash J (as she then was) (at [69]).
+way would be illogical as it would result in the balance sheet not balancing. [note: lxxxviii] I also note that a similar approach taken by Chee in an earlier case, _Kon Yin Tong and another v Leow Boon Cher and others_ <span class="citation">[2011] SGHC 228</span> (“ _Kon Yin Tong_ ”), was described as “an avant-garde and irregular method of accounting” and rejected by Judith Prakash J (as she then was) (at [69]).

 73     In my view, it is indisputable that Parakou was balance sheet insolvent at the material times.